vyasakanksha/robot-ludo/README.md

 ## Attempt 3 - Temporal Difference algorithm for Tic Tac Toe

-The TD algorithm implemented to train a bot to play tic-tac-toe.
-The challenge here was that tic-tac-toe has a very small gamespace, and the algorithm was able to map every possible state the of the board and make decisions accordingly.
+The TD algorithm was implemented to train a bot to play tic-tac-toe.
+The challenge here was that tic-tac-toe has a very small gamespace, and the algorithm was able to map every possible state of the board and make decisions accordingly.
 This is not possible with ludo.

 The whole `tic-tac-toe` repo has been cloned in the `tic-tac-toe` folder and `agent_from_tictactoe.py` is a very incomplete attempt at using this algorithm to create a Ludo playing agent.